davidbekaert/davidbekaert_photography/content/about.md

 # About

-David is living in Ghent, Belgium.
+I am living in Ghent, Belgium.

-I am interested in photo projects that focus on the relation of humans with nature, history and the spiritual.
+I'm interested in photo projects that focus on the relation of humans with nature, history and the spiritual.

 You can contact me via [email](mailto:bloeiend-alumna.0e@icloud.com)